Original version printed serially in the Floyd Press, 2012-13.

 No matter who is the lead-foot, the worldwide compulsion to speed has reached this land of 381 square miles and a single pair of two-lane highways.
 In France I once remarked that driving was often antisocial. “‘Antisocial,’” retorted a native, “It’s a %#d+> war!”
 In England, when the vehicle behind ours pushed threateningly close, a fellow passenger nailed the act as “motorized bullying.”
 One writer described SR 46 in Florida as a place where “ramped-up motorists try to outdo each other to see how fast and aggressively they can drive on this once-quiet country road.”
 (Bill Belleville, Rediscovering Rawlings, a River and Time, p.
 29.)

 Charlotte, North Carolina, has city traffic on town roads; Floyd County has country traffic on roads that curve, climb hills, and have numberless turnoffs as well as sudden obstructions.
 On Rt.
 221 north (to or from Roanoke), I counted about fifty curves between the town and county limits as well as about 180 junctions with streets and driveways on the west side.
 All this danger is complicated by darkness, rain, fog, ice, snow, deer, loose horses, the mail carrier, the mail-retriever from across the road, farm implements with extensions like shrimp boats, construction sites or equipment, emergency vehicles, blue lights by red-faced scofflaws, wrecks, cell phones, and stealth vehicles.
 In a further paradox, residents often barrel through scenery that is nearly timeless geologically.
 And they seem to ignore a beauty that constantly shifts depending on topography, season, weather, and time of day.
-Add one more incongruous note that helps to define the county: although many people are determined to use fossil fuels sparingly, some of their fellow citizens would use the last drop of gasoline on earth to keep a vehicle from slowing up a hill.
+Add one more incongruous note that helps to define the county: although many people are determined to use fossil fuels sparingly, some of their fellow citizens would use the last drop of dinosaur on earth to keep a vehicle from slowing up a hill.